-Information about recent incidents and outbreaks of Ebola and Marburg, both viral haemorrhagic fevers (VHF), in Africa, Europe and the US, including maps.
+Information about incidents and outbreaks of Ebola and Marburg, both viral haemorrhagic fevers (VHF), including maps.

 Recent incidents and outbreaks